SevenShepherd/SevenShepherd.github.io/_posts/2023-11-22-assurance.markdown

 If you are unrepentant (Lk 13:3) and you pursue lifestyles of sin (1Jn 3:6-10; Gal 5:19-21) **the only assurance you deserve is no assurance**.
 This is the wake up call that will save your life.
 You should be told to test to see if your faith is genuine (2Cor.13:5), to see if you really are trusting in Christ, because if you were, you'd be repentant, you'd carry your cross daily (Mt 10:38; Lk 9:23), you'd be bearing the fruit of obedience (John 15:1-17; James 2:14-26; Jn 14:15; 1 Jn 2:4), and you'd have the assurance of being foreknown (Mt 22:14).

 > &ldquo;For many are called, but few are chosen.&rdquo; &mdash; Matthew 22:14 ESV

+If you're repentant, and are not actively pursuing indulgent lifestyles of sin, but are only struggling against sin, this article is not focusing on you.
+Christians undergo a progressive sanctification of decreasing patterns of sin (1Jn 3:6-10; Ro 6:1-2,15).
+It can be described in the following ways:
+- The Holy Spirit works in justified believers the will and the power progressively to renounce sin and to advance in spiritual maturity and Christlikeness.
+By the process of sanctification God makes believers experientially holy.
+- By a lifelong process that involves both ups and downs the Spirit of grace gradually transforms true believers into the image of Jesus Christ.

 <!-- People with no understanding of scripture will attempt to tell you that fruit of being saved is works.
 This is of course the most rediculous lie you will ever be told.
 The fruit that springs forth from a true and lively faith is post-justification, and is the evidence that God has given us so that we might have assurance at all.
 Everything else is blind faith and **giving someone false assurance is one of the most evil and depraved things you can do.** -->